fronchetti/egm-for-abb-robots/WPF-Example/README.md

 - [Egm.cs](https://github.com/vcuse/egm-for-abb-robots/blob/main/WPF-Example/Egm.cs) This file contains the Abb.Egm library used in [MainWindow.xaml.cs](https://github.com/vcuse/egm-for-abb-robots/blob/main/WPF-Example/MainWindow.xaml.cs) to write messages in EGM format.
 Notice that this file is generated automatically.
 To create your own version of this file, refer to the EGM manual provided by ABB (Section 3.2 - Building an EGM sensor communication endpoint).

 ## Notes from the author
 If you plan to create your own WPF application, don't forget to install Google.Protobuf and Google.Protobuf.Tools in the NuGet Package Manager.
+ABB updates Egm.cs in almost every update, so please use this project as a reference point but don't miss the chance to implement a new version of it.

 ## Need help?
 Don't hesitate to contact me: